Encyclopedia Magica: Contents

-Encyclopedia Magica is a four-volume set that aims to cover every magic item in existence in the AD&D world, from Abacus of Calculation to Zwieback of Zymurgy.
-The series lists all of the AD&D magical items from two decades of TSR products—every boxed set, accessory, and magazine article.
-The books total more than 1500 pages across the four volumes, and are bound in a plastic jacket.
-Entries for the series were culled from the Dungeon Master's Guide, the Basic and Expert Sets, modules and campaign settings, and Dragon and other magazines.
+Encyclopedia Magica is a four-volume set intended to present every magic item ever published for Dungeons & Dragons up to that point, from Abacus of Calculation to Zwieback of Zymurgy.
+The books in this series list every magical item published in all boxed sets and game supplements and every magazine article published for the AD&D game system from the previous 20 years.
+The books total more than 1500 pages over the four volumes, and each is bound in a plastic jacket resembling leather.
+Entries for the series were reproduced from sources including the Dungeon Master's Guide, the Dungeons & Dragons Basic Set and Dungeons & Dragons Expert Set, adventure modules and campaign settings, magazines such as Dragon.

-The fourth volume contains an index to the entire set, and a complete magic item random determination table, and includes some of the most numerous categories with entries on swords, staves, and wands.
-There was "no attempt to correct rule imbalances, edit entries, or even match game mechanics to one particular edition of the game".
+The fourth volume contains an index covering the entire set, and a table for rolling random magic items from the complete series, and includes some of the most numerous categories with entries on swords, staves, and wands.
+According to game designer Kevin Kulp, there was "no attempt to correct rule imbalances, edit entries, or even match game mechanics to one particular edition of the game".